 - I don’t think added vanilla is required,

-- The addition of milk is my preference and I bake the sponge at a slightly lower temp for a little longer as I think this is the trick to a nice moist (sorry!) sponge, and
+- The addition of milk is my preference and I bake the sponge at a slightly lower temp for a little longer as I think this is the trick to a nice moist sponge, and

 - I’ll always make 2 sponges over one large one.